 the field museum.

-A world-class natural history museum on the lakefront, home to famous exhibits and a cornerstone of the Museum Campus.
+A world-class natural history museum on the lakefront — a cornerstone of the Museum Campus and a go-to weekend plan.

 South Loop stretches just south of downtown along the lake and the Museum Campus — a mix of high-rises, lofts, townhomes, and historic buildings close to parks, transit, and lakefront trails.